 How does annexation happen?

-Annexation may occur many ways, whether by voter referendum, petition, or ordinance by the County Council and the city.
+Annexation may occur many ways, whether by voter referendum, petition or ordinance by the County Council and the applicable city council.
 No matter the method, residents, property owners, members of the public, and other stakeholders will have opportunities for participation and involvement as part of any annexation proposal.

 Pierce County and its cities have worked collaboratively to identify Potential Annexation Areas, and assign each area to a respective jurisdiction as part of the County’s Comprehensive Plan process.
 Cities may only annex those assigned areas—shaded pink and purple in the following map.
 To learn more, click on a location or search for a specific address.